firepd/MassNE/readme.md

 ### Introduction

-In this work, we study how to model interactions between massive agents for predicting battle outcomes, and explore the diminishing marginal utility of massive units.
+In this work, we study how to model interactions between massive units for predicting battle outcomes, and explore the diminishing marginal utility of massive units.

 ### Requirements

 * mpmath
 * trueskill
 * numpy
 * pandas
 * torch